MRossignol/iomTraining/README.md

 # iomTraining

+TODO
+  improve detector by considering a larger array of value (2 sec) half of the buffer is for statistic computation half is for detection peak detection by peak power over mean power and click detection.

+  play start sequence
+  play sound at best leg timing of run

+  store data (date location weather)

 The purpose of this webApp is to allow me to improve my iom skills.

 Tuning of detector with two sliders for level and peak level detection